Skip to content

 /***

-* Modify a specific line of data
+* Modify a single line of data

 *

-* @param measurement Data metric type view, action, resource,
+* @param measurement data metric type view, action, resource,

 * longtask, error, df_rum_android_log

-* @param data Original data key-value pairs
+* @param data original data key-value pairs

 */